chucklesoclock/pdf-page-count/README.md

 ### Log File

 - view `pdf_page_counter.log` in text editor for more detailed info.
-PDF read errors will be populated here.
+PDF read errors will be populated there.

+## Acknowledgements

+Many thanks to the [rich](https://github.com/Textualize/rich) library for their excellent terminal printing functionality.